|

 • Remove the insert of the Instant Pot and let it cool on a trivet until the pot has cooled down enough to handle well.

-• Once cooled, put lids on jars and refrigerate for up to 4 days.
+• Once cooled, tighten lids and refrigerate for up to 4 days.

-• To freeze, leave at least 1 solid inch of room from the top of a wide-mouth jar.
+• To freeze, leave at least one solid inch of room from the top of a wide-mouth jar.
 Refrigerate for at least a day before putting it into the freezer.
-It can be frozen for up to a year in a deep freeze.
+Freeze for up to a year in a deep freeze.
 I do 6 months in my refrigerator freezer compartment.

 This post contains affiliate links to products I know and love.
 I recommend any of them for this recipe!